Breaking

 Despite significant investment in AI, a recent survey indicates that many companies are not experiencing productivity gains, with a prediction that AI could eliminate 10.4 million jobs in the US by 2030.
 The findings highlight a disconnect between AI adoption and its perceived benefits in the workforce.

-Read the full article at itpro.com
+This is an excerpt.
+Read the full article at itpro.com.

 AIjob displacementproductivitytech industry